 In Santa Barbara County, the largest contribution of ROC emissions is from natural sources in the Annual Emission Inventory and from on-road motor vehicles in the Planning Emission Inventory.
 Santa Barbara County $NO_x$ emissions for both inventories are mostly from on-road motor vehicles and other mobile sources, such as trains and off-road equipment.
-The most significant source of ROC and $NO_x$ emissions in both the Annual Emission Inventory and the Planning Emission Inventory for the Outer Continental Shelf is from sources in the other mobile sources category, with a majority of these emissions from international maritime shipping activities.
+The most significant source of $NO_x$ emissions in both the Annual Emission Inventory and the Planning Emission Inventory for the Outer Continental Shelf is from sources in the other mobile sources category, with a majority of these emissions from international maritime shipping activities.
+The largest contributor of ROC emissions to the total Outer Continental Shelf Annual Emission Inventory is natural sources, while other mobile sources comprise the largest fraction of Outer Continental Shelf ROC emissions in the Planning Emission Inventory.